bdeckard92/dupUT/02-Lesson-Plans/06-Server-Side-APIs/README.md

 In this module, students will learn how to retrieve data from third-party servers and use the Fetch API to make requests to server-side APIs.

 In this week's virtual classes, you'll discuss using `fetch()` to make requests to APIs and using plain JavaScript to display the responses to the browser.
-You will also cover using user input to make specific API calls, using multiple query params in a single API call, and using nested API calls.
-During this week's second virtual class, you will announce the upcoming group project and the group members.
+You'll also cover implementing user input to make specific API calls, using multiple query params in a single API call, and using nested API calls.
+During this week's second virtual class, you'll announce the upcoming group project and the group members.

 | Day  | Topic              | Location   |
 | ---  | ---                | ---        |